Dynamic layers

 Example 3: Slide show to explain process

 You create a diagram to explain a corporate expense process and want to display it like a slide show.
-When users click the Net button, they see a new layer with information about the next step.
+When users click the Next Step button, they see a new layer with information about the next step.

 Other interactivity tools in Gliffy

-- Popup notes: Show dismissible descriptive text for a shape or group of shapes (see Adding Popup notes).
+- Pop-up notes: Show dismissible descriptive text for a shape or group of shapes.
+See Add Popup notes.

-- Shape or text links: Link to an external web page or another Confluence page (see Linking objects and diagrams or Linking text).
+- Shape or text links: Link to an external web page or another Confluence page.
+See Link objects and diagrams or Link text.